cgrates/cgrates/docs/chargers.rst

 Processing logic
 ----------------

 For the received *Event* we will retrieve the list of matching *ChargingProfiles' via :ref:`FilterS`.
 These profiles will be then ordered based on their *Weight* - higher *Weight* will have more priority.
-If no profile will match due to *Filter*, *NOT_FOUND* will be returned back to the RPC client.
+If no profile will match due to *Filter* or *ActivationInterval*, *NOT_FOUND* will be returned back to the RPC client.

 Each *ChargingProfile* matching the *Event*  will produce a standalone event based on configured *RunID*.
 These events will each have a special field added (or overwritten), the *RunID*, which is taken from the applied *ChargingProfile*.